Johnny Cash: Religious beliefs

 Cash was raised by his parents in the Christian faith.
 In 1944, he became a Christian at the Central Baptist Church in Dyess, Arkansas, affiliated to the Southern Baptist Convention, and began singing publicly there.
 He was baptized shortly after in the Tyronza River.

 A troubled but devout Christian, Cash has been characterized as a "lens through which to view American contradictions and challenges."
 (Note: Other appraisals of Cash's iconic value have been even bolder.)
 On May 9, 1971, he answered the altar call at Evangel Temple in Nashville, an Assemblies of God congregation pastored by Jimmie R. Snow, with outreach to people in the music world.

 Cash penned a Christian novel, Man in White, in 1986, and in the introduction writes about a reporter who, interested in Cash's religious beliefs, questioned whether the book is written from a Baptist, Catholic, or Jewish perspective.
 Cash replied, "I'm a Christian.
 Don't put me in another box."

 In the mid-1970s, Cash and his wife, June, completed a course of study in the Bible through Christian International Bible College, culminating in a pilgrimage to Israel in November 1978.
 Around that time, he was ordained as a minister, and officiated at his daughter's wedding.
 He often performed at Billy Graham Crusades.
 At a Tallahassee Crusade in 1986, June and Johnny sang his song "One of These Days I'm Gonna Sit Down and Talk to Paul".
 At a performance in Arkansas in 1989, Johnny Cash spoke to attendees of his commitment to the salvation of drug dealers and alcoholics.
 He then sang "Family Bible".

 He recorded several gospel albums and made a spoken-word recording of the entire New King James Version of the New Testament.
 Cash declared he was "the biggest sinner of them all", and viewed himself overall as a complicated and contradictory man.
 (Note: Urbanski notes that Cash's habit of performing in black attire began in a church.
 In the following paragraph, he quotes Cash as indicating that this habit was partially reflective of Cash's rebellion "against our hypocritical houses of God.)
 Accordingly, (Note: According to Urbanski, Cash's self-perception was accurate: "He never intended to be categorized or pigeonholed", and indeed he amassed a "cluster of enigmas" which "was so impenetrably deep that even those closest to him never got to see every part of him".)
 Cash is said to have "contained multitudes", and has been deemed "the philosopher-prince of American country music."

 Cash is credited with having converted actor and singer John Schneider to Christianity.

-Towards the end of his life, he and his wife attended the First Baptist Church in Hendersonville, Tennessee.